KennethWilke/tenorite-example/README.md

 * Thread 2 sets the key
 * Thread 1 reads again, gets the result

+The implementations of those threads are mostly boring, though it it's worth noting that `client.clone()` is what makes it easy to share access to the service among threads.

-The implementation of those threads are boring, the interesting bits are the functions that are actually using the handle directly.
+The more interesting bits are the functions that are actually using the handle directly.

 The `get_test_key` function is using the "client" interface of the service.
 The `ExampleRequest` enumeration is the interface to the worker, it provides a simple and flexible structure for this usage pattern.
 I use the `Get` command and check the response which similarly uses an `ExampleResponse` enumeration for the asynchronous replies from the worker.